redlibrarian/redlibrarian.github.io/_posts/2018-07-12-marxism-and-intellectual-freedom.markdown

 and [Carrie
 Wade](http://seadoubleyew.com/rethinking-intellectual-freedom/) have
-both written more important and significant contributions, which you should before (or instead of) mine.
+both written more important and significant contributions, which you should read before (or instead of) mine.

 ---